Skip to main content

 Kitchen Extensions Tip for Anerley Homeowners

-Anerley properties are under Bromley Council planning, and the area has no conservation zone restrictions — permitted development rights are widely available for single-storey rear extensions up to 3 metres (terraced) or 4 metres (detached).
+Anerley properties are under Bromley Council planning, and the area has no conservation zone restrictions.
+Permitted development rights are widely available for single-storey rear extensions up to 3 metres (terraced) or 4 metres (detached).
 The mixed clay and gravel subsoil in SE20 means foundation depths typically range from 1.0 to 1.3 metres.
-Being local, we can visit your property the same day you enquire and often provide a quote within 48 hours.
+Being local, we can visit your property the same day you enquire.

 Kitchen Extensions in Anerley: What's Included